wildlyinaccurate/wildlyinaccurate.github.io/_posts/2017-02-05-how-we-assemble-web-pages-at-bbc-news.md

 Having components as endpoints only works if all of the components are returned in the same format.
 To solve this, we designed the envelope format which imposes a contract on both the component endpoints and the consumers of those endpoints.
 The contract for component endpoints is this:

 * Component endpoints MAY accept parameters which vary the output.
-* Component endpoints MUST return a JSON object with the following fields:
+* Component endpoints MUST return a JSON object with the following properties:
-  * `head` — an array of strings intended to be inserted into the document `<head>`.
+  * `head` — an array of strings intended to be inserted into the document `<head>` element.
 Usually stylesheets, metadata, and blocking scripts.
   * `bodyInline` — a string intended to be inserted somewhere in the document `<body>`.
   * `bodyLast` — an array of strings intended to be inserted at the end of the document `<body>`.
 Usually non-blocking scripts.
 * Component endpoints SHOULD atomise the `head` and `bodyLast` values as much as possible.